 John Houseal, FAICP

 John is Principal and Co-founder of Houseal Lavigne, an innovation-based planning and design firm headquartered in Chicago.
-John has directed a wide variety of planning, design, zoning, and outreach related projects across the country for communities ranging from small farming towns to the nation's largest cities and metropolitan areas.
+John has directed a wide variety of planning, design, development, zoning, and outreach related projects across the country for communities ranging from small farming towns to the nation's largest cities and metropolitan areas.
 John's work is widely recognized throughout the planing profession, having received numerous awards at the regional, state, and national levels for innovation, comprehensive planning, outreach, strategic planning, special area planning, implementaion, and overall planning and design excellence.
 John has been a featured speaker on issues related to urban planning, innovation, zoning, transportation, context sensitive design, graphic commuication, and the environment.
 John has served as an AICP certification instructor at the national and state level for more than 20 years.
 John is also a Faculty Associate at Univercity of Illinous Chicago where he teaches a graduate level course in spatial planning methods.
 John has also served on the Board of Directors for the OPRF Community Foundation, Co-Chair of CommunityWorks Advisory Board, is Co-founder/creator of Entrepreneur Leaders in Philanthropy, and is the current Course Mentor and Facilitator of Leadership Lab, a community issues-based leadership development program.

 Brandon Nolin, AICP